tyrwh/tyrwh.github.io/_tutorials/ML_basics.md

 **Precision** is a measure of the prevalence of false positives (FP).
 It is the proportion of the objects detected by the model that are present in the ground truth data.

+snarble - the equation below is written in single line with two dolla bills

 $$P = \frac{TP}{TP + FP}$$

 A model with a high P value produces a low number of false positives, while a model with low P has a high number of false positives.
 That is, it detecting many things that aren't really there.

 **Recall** is a measure of the prevalence of false positives (FP).
 It is the proportion of the objects identified in the ground truth data that were successfully detected by the model.

+snarble - the equation below is written in three lines, with the math bit separated

 $$
 R = \frac{TP}{TP + FN}